MykalMachon/ngauge/README.md

 # N Gauge (`ngauge`)

 A homelab-scale PaaS based on [Railpack](https://github.com/railwayapp/railpack).

+This project is currently intended to be an experiment and personal challenge in building things. _If you want a "production ready" self-hosted PaaS you should check out [Coolify](https://coolify.io/)._

 ## Goals